2010 eruptions of Mount Merapi: Saturday, 6 November

 The Center for Volcanology and Geological Hazard Mitigation observation outposts reported high intensity ash falls on the slopes of Mt Merapi.
 At 23:51 a flash of smoke, hot air winds and flames as high as 3 km occurred to the west, north and to the east.
-The day's volcanic activity was very high, with sequential hot ash clouds erupting from the mountain.
+The day's volcanic activity was high, with sequential hot ash clouds erupting from the mountain.
 The alert level for the remained at level 4 and the official exclusion zone was a radius 20 km from the summit of Mount Merapi.

 Sunday, 7 November

 On Sunday, 7 November President of Indonesia Susilo Bambang Yudhoyono opened a limited cabinet meeting at Gedung Agung, the presidential residence in Yogyakarta located 30 kilometres south of the volcano to address the emergency response to the eruptions of Mount Merapi.
 At the meeting he reaffirmed his support of the Badan Koordinasi Nasional Penanganan Bencana (Indonesian Disaster Management Office) and their administration and control of the disaster response.
 At 03:02 hot ash clouds flowed in the direction of the Gendol and Woro rivers.
 Volcanic earthquake and hot ash cloud events were reported to have increased from the previous day.
-The JakartaGlobe reported that Merapi continued to belch out deadly pyroclastic flows and clouds of superheated ash and gases.
+The Jakarta Globe reported that Merapi continued to belch out deadly pyroclastic flows and clouds of superheated ash and gases.
 At least 135 people had died on its slopes over the previous two weeks, and authorities were still struggling on Sunday to help those injured from Friday's massive eruption.
 Police stationed on the slopes complained that they were having considerable difficulties stopping people entering the exclusion zone and putting their lives at risk on the mountains slopes.